Gogol Premier

 Jacques Dezandre (born 10 August 1957, in Paris), better known by his stage name Gogol Premier, is a French punk rock singer.

-In the early 1980s, Gogol and his band " La Horde" first founded a punk group combining music and happenings, which propelled him into the premises of Hara Kiri under the eye of Professor Choron for a memorable concert.
+In the early 1980s, Gogol and his band "La Horde" first founded a punk group combining music and happenings, which propelled him into the premises of Hara Kiri under the eye of Professor Choron.

-Setter, the group was promoting alternative rock that advocated independence and self-production, giving more than 300 concerts throughout France and abroad.
-Gogol Premier produced a prolific amount of music accumulating larger sales, more than a dozen albums and hundreds of thousands of copies sold...
-Songs of Hope and anger against world injustices, Gogol Premier agitator, President madness and laughter on our crazy planet.
+Later, the group was promoting alternative rock that advocated independence and self-production, giving more than 300 concerts throughout France and abroad.
+Gogol Premier produced a prolific amount of music accumulating larger sales of more than a dozen albums.

-If it was the first, it is now the last of the Punks.
-And he is back with Kabaret Punk masterpiece anti-crisis thirteenth installment of his extensive discography, a worthy descendant of Charles Trenet and Jacques Lanzman, the album starts with the festive First President Gogol.